Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Step 4: Verify the Installation

-2. Visit 2-3 pages on your site
+2. Visit 2–3 pages

 3. Go to your Plausible dashboard at plausible.io/yourdomain.com

-If nothing shows up, check these common issues:
+If nothing shows up:

 Step 5: Remove Google Analytics